James Smith

 M.S.
 Clinical Mental Health Counseling

 Dr. Smith has served the counseling profession as a member of the American Counseling Association of Missouri and as board president of the Missouri Mental Health Counselors Assocation.
 Dr. Smith is a member of ACA, ACES, NCACES, ASERVIC, and AHC.
 He is also a member of AMHCA.
-Dr. Smith provides pro-bono counseling in his local community in cooperation with a local charitable organization that assists families in crisis situations.
+Dr. Smith provides pro-bono counseling in his local community in cooperation with local charitable organizations that assists families in crisis situations.

 Courses Taught